 Eddy’s father, the Prince of Wales, was an enthusiastic and tireless bed hopper; chroniclers have identified about 60 mistresses.

 Like father, like son applies in royal circles just as well as it does elsewhere and the Duke of Clarence had many liaisons.
-It is suggested he was not particular about genders.
+It is suggested that he was not particular about the gender of his paramours.

 He seems to have developed a habit of infatuations that lasted a while until someone more tempting arrived on the scene.

 His wandering eye fell upon Alexandra von Hessen, his first cousin and the woman destined to become the last Empress of Russian.
 But Aliky, as she was known in the upper reaches of Europe’s royalty, turned Eddy down.
 Perhaps, Alexandra spotted something in Eddy’s character that was unappealing.
 As BBC History Extra notes “The prince was exceptionally languid and lethargic, showing precious little interest in anything at all, beyond shooting birds out of the sky.”

 Then, there was Helene d’Orleans, to whom Eddy wrote almost daily confessing that “You are indeed to me an angel upon Earth.”

 Lydia Manton was a chorus girl on the London stage whose relationship with Eddy had to be masked behind the façade that she was really the mistress of Lord Charles Montagu.

 A woman called Annie Crook also appears in lists of Eddy’s love interests and that relationship takes us into a very dark place indeed.

 A very convoluted theory puts Albert Victor in the frame as a Jack the Ripper suspect.
 The story goes that Annie Crook was a prostitute that Eddy married and with whom he had a child.